Tanya Norfleet Room 1192, (708) 709-3755, email@example.com

 Step 7: Make an appointment with DHS (Department of Human Services) if applicable by calling (708) 709-3333.

-Step 8: Meet again with the director of Disability Services to review COMPASS results, register for classes and receive appropriate accommodations.
+Step 8: Meet again with the director of Disability Services to review placement test results, register for classes and receive appropriate accommodations.

 Step 9: Contact the director of Disability Services immediately if you encounter any difficulties or have other concerns regarding academic accommodations.